google/zetasql/docs/protocol-buffers.md

 ### Nullness and nested fields

 A `PROTO` value may contain fields which are themselves `PROTO`s.
-When this happens it is possible for the nested `PROTO` itself to be `NULL`.
+When this happens, it's possible for the nested `PROTO` to be `NULL`.
 In such a case, the fields contained within that nested field are also `NULL` regardless of their `use_default_value` settings.